Highland Cattle..

 Gorgeous Cow and Calf

-Highland Cattle Advantage
+Highland Cattle Advantages

 Grazing the rugged Scottish landscape since the sixth century, Highland Cattle have many fine attributes.
-Docile, easy to handle, hardy, easy calving, and ideal for the smaller property.

-For Sale Sign
+For Sale

 Highland Cattle for Sale